silverge/Eval/README.md

 HOW TO

-In order to run this plugin and see the results, you must put all the files into one folder in Orionhub.org The eval trace text file must be opened as a website and the url must be saved.
+In order to run this plugin and see the results, you must put all the files into one folder in Orionhub.org The eval plugin file must be opened as a website and the url must be saved.
 In the settings tab of Orion, the 'install' button is clicked and the url is inserted.
 On the source file, all of the corresponding occurences of 'eval' should be underlined in yellow.
 When you hover on that word, it should show you the eval traces corresponding to that line.